WWE Judgment Day (2008): Main event matches

 The next match was for the vacant World Heavyweight Championship between The Undertaker and Edge.
 The match went in and out of the ring early on, with both competitors throwing each other out of the ring.
 The Undertaker instinctively tried to apply the triangle choke hold on Edge, but the referee made him break the hold.
-Edge then tried to do one of Undertaker's moves, Old School, but Undertaker countered.
-Mid-way in the match, Edge's associates, Curt Hawkins and Zack Ryder, distracted Undertaker after he performed an Old School on Edge.
+Edge then tried to do one of The Undertaker's moves, Old School, but The Undertaker countered.
+Mid-way in the match, Edge's associates, Curt Hawkins and Zack Ryder, distracted The Undertaker after he performed an Old School on Edge.
 This distraction led Edge to remove the top turnbuckle padding.
 Back and forth action was seen between the two individuals.
-As the top turnbuckle was exposed, the Undertaker executed Snake Eyes on Edge.
-As the Undertaker ran off the ropes, Edge performed a spear for a near-fall.
-Afterwards, the Undertaker clotheslined Edge to the outside of the ring, then rolled to the floor after.
-Undertaker threw Edge over the barricade to the front row with a clothesline while the referee began the 10-count.
-Both men struggled back to the floor and the Undertaker tackled Edge into the barricade at the eight count.
+As the top turnbuckle was exposed, The Undertaker executed Snake Eyes on Edge.
+As The Undertaker ran off the ropes, Edge performed a spear for a near-fall.
+Afterwards, The Undertaker clotheslined Edge to the outside of the ring, then rolled to the floor after.
+The Undertaker threw Edge over the barricade to the front row with a clothesline while the referee began the 10-count.
+Both men struggled back to the floor and The Undertaker tackled Edge into the barricade at the eight count.
 He then rolled into the ring to win the match by countout and the belt.
-After the match, Vickie Guerrero announced that Undertaker hadn't won the title as it can only be won by pinfall or submission, leaving the title vacant.
-Undertaker performed a Tombstone Piledriver on Edge.
+After the match, Vickie Guerrero announced that The Undertaker had not won the title as it can only be won by pinfall or submission, leaving the title vacant.
+The Undertaker performed a Tombstone Piledriver on Edge.